josephhughes/viral-bioinformatics-training/Metagenomics/metagenomics_practical.md

 you if your reads match to a single sequence, but will match each k-mer within a query sequence to the lowest common ancestor (LCA) of all genomes containing the given k-mer.

-Since Kraken is very fast, instead of using the subset of reads we had for the *de novo* assembly practical, we can use the full dataset of raw reads from SRA accessions SRR10168377 and SRR10168378.

-You can find the already trimmed read datasets in the `metagenomics_data` directory:
-- `SRR10168377_pass_1_val_1.fq`
-- `SRR10168377_pass_2_val_2.fq`
-- `SRR10168378_pass_1_val_1.fq`
-- `SRR10168378_pass_2_val_2.fq`

 📝 Remember to make a new directory for running the Kraken analysis to keep things tidy!

 To run Kraken you will also need a local kraken database.
-We have already compiled this for you at `/db/kraken/`.
+We have already compiled this for you at `/home/manager/db/kraken2/virus`.
 You can read more about how to make custom databases at the [kraken github page](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#custom-databases).

-Now it's time to find out what kinds of reads are in these samples!
+Now it's time to find out what kinds of reads are in the read samples you already trimmed and prepared for the [*De Novo* Assembly Tutorial](https://github.com/josephhughes/viral-bioinformatics-training/blob/main/Denovo_assembly/denovo_practical.md).

 ```

-kraken2 --db /db/kraken/ --quick --output SRR10168377_kraken.out --report SRR10168377_report.txt --paired ../metagenomics_data/SRR10168377_pass_1_val_1.fq ../metagenomics_data/SRR10168377_pass_2_val_2.fq
+kraken2 --db /home/manager/db/kraken2/virus --quick --output SRR10168377_kraken.out --report SRR10168377_report.txt --paired SRR10168377_sub_pass_1_val_1.fq SRR10168377_sub_pass_2_val_2.fq

 ```